TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 TODO:
-1. Fix the launch files.
-All gazebo stuff should be in sim, all ROS2 Control in control, etc. Make it modular Done

-2. Make groundstation and jetson setup scripts for things Docker can't do automatically
-3. Make full setup scripts that do literally everything from computer setup to docker setup to launching program
 4. Make subpackage readme's
 5. Add support for remotely uploading to Teensy
 6. Support all needed commands in rover_bringup